Trainers Championships 2021/2022

 - Most titles: Alec Taylor, Jr. (12)

 - Most consecutive titles: Alec Taylor, Jr (1917-1923)

 Trainers Championship Odds

-With both the flat and jumps seasons always in progress then the odds on the trainers championships change all the time.
+With both the flat and jumps seasons always in progress, the odds on the trainers championships change all the time.

-But, as mentioned, the main part of the jumps season runs from Oct-April each year so this is when the big yards like Paul Nicholls and Nicky Henderson will target the big prizes.
-While on the flat the main months are between April and October.
+But, as mentioned, the main part of the jumps season runs from October to April each year so this is when the big yards like Paul Nicholls and Nicky Henderson will target the top prizes.
+On the flat, the main months are between April and October.

-On the jumps we can expect another big battle between the Nicky Henderson and Paul Nicholls yards, and it will be a huge shock if one of this par isn’t winning the jumps champion trainer title again come April 2021.
+On the jumps we can expect another big battle between the Nicky Henderson and Paul Nicholls yards, and it will be a huge shock if one of this pair isn’t winning the jumps champion trainer title again come next April.